-The Company Secretary is responsible for the operation and management of the company secretariat function.
-The Company Secretary has a dual reporting line to the CEO and the Chair (on behalf of the Board) with respect to the proper functioning of the Board.
-Each member of the Board has access to the Company Secretary.
+The Company Secretary has a dual reporting line to the CEO and the Chair and is responsible for the operation and management of the Group Company Secretariat function.
+The Company Secretary, through the Chair, is accountable to the Board on all matters to do with the proper functioning of the Board.
+Each member of the Board has access to the Company Secretary for company secretarial advice or support.